ngugiii/React---E-Commerce-Shop/README.md

 # A React E-commerce Website

-This is a fully functional E-commerce project that is currently under developement.
+This is a fully functional E-commerce website that is currently under developement.
 It is an upgrade to an E-commerce project that I previously developed using Vanilla JavaScript.
-Currently I am done with authentication where I used Redux and firebase and I am currenyly dealing with the cart and checkout functionality before I finally use firestore to store my products.
+Currently I am done with authentication where I used Redux and firebase and the cart and checkout functionality using Context API.

 ## Tech Stack